-- It’s important to bring photocopies of your passport and visa, just in case the originals get stolen.
+- It’s important to bring photocopies of important documents such as your passport, travel insurance, and required visa, just in case the originals get stolen.

 - Be strategic about what you bring with you abroad, and don’t forget to leave some extra space in your bag for all the cool, new souvenirs you’ll be bringing back home.

+But what do you bring to your new “home away from home”?
 Though seemingly daunting, packing for your study abroad trip is easier than you might think.
-With this guide, we’ll be outlining the essentials you’ll need to bring, how to navigate clothes packing, and even what items should be left alone.
+With this guide, we’ll be outlining what to bring when studying abroad—the essentials you’ll need to carry, the clothes you need to pack, and even the items you should leave behind.

 It should serve as a great jumping-off point, no matter where your study abroad adventures take you!